 Based on comments to the ACR, the Commission issued D.19-10-021 on October 17, 2019.
 The Commission affirmed that D.04-10-035 and D.05-10-042 had established requirements for import contracts to count as RA.
-The decision concluded that "a contract for an import energy product that is available only when called upon in the CAISO's day-ahead market or residual unit commitment process does not qualify as an 'energy product' that 'cannot be curtailed for economic reasons.'"8 The Commission also stated that "a non-resource-specific RA import is required to self-schedule into the CAISO markets consistent with the timeframe reflected in the governing contract."
-By contrast, a self-schedule requirement does not apply to resource-specific imports, including dynamically scheduled resources, "since resource-specific imports have a physical resource backing the assigned RA capacity and therefore, do not carry the same concerns about speculative supply as with non-resource-specific imports."
-10 and thus are not new requirements."
-For compliance, LSEs were required to provide documentation in the form of either contract language or attestation.
-We deemed "the existing RA penalty structure is sufficient to deter violations of the import rules and we decline to modify the penalty structure at this time."
+The decision concluded that "a contract for an import energy product that is available only when called upon in the CAISO's day-ahead market or residual unit commitment process does not qualify as an 'energy product' that 'cannot be curtailed for economic reasons.'8 The Commission also stated that "a nonresource-specific RA import is required to self-schedule into the CAISO markets consistent with the timeframe reflected in the governing contract."9 By contrast, a self-schedule requirement does not apply to resource-specific imports, including dynamically scheduled resources, "since resource-specific imports have a physical resource backing the assigned RA capacity and therefore, do not carry the same concerns about speculative supply as with non-resource-specific imports."10

+The Commission deemed it unnecessary to grandfather existing contracts since "the requirements at issue date back to Commission decisions from 2004, and thus are not new requirements."11 For compliance, LSEs were required to provide documentation in the form of either contract language or attestation.
+We deemed "the existing RA penalty structure is sufficient to deter violations of the import rules and we decline to modify the penalty structure at this time."12